google-research/trecs_image_generation/README.md

 ## TReCS Generated Images

-Our generated images can be downloaded [here]().
-We generate an image using the TReCS model for each item in the Localized Narratives MS-COCO validation set.
+Our generated images for the MS-COCO and OpenImages validation sets can be downloaded [here](http://storage.googleapis.com/gresearch/trecs-image-generation/trecs_images.tar).
+We generate an image using the
+TReCS model for each item in the Localized Narratives MS-COCO validation set.
 The naming convention for the images is in the format `{image_id}_{annotator_id}.png`, where `image_id` and `annotator_id` are values